pmaxted/xamidimura/README.md

 - Valid response code from TCS are:
 	```
 	0 = message received, exposure started
-	1 = exposure started, but ccd temperature is greater that -20 degrees.
+	1 = exposure started, but ccd temperature is greater than -20 degrees.
 	-3 = message received by TCS but exposure not started
 	```